Heart Disease (Coronary Artery Disease) (cont.)

 Ultrasound examination of the heart to evaluate the anatomy of the heart valves, the muscle, and its function may be performed by a cardiologist.
 This test may be ordered alone or it may be combined with a stress test to look at heart function during exercise.

 A radioactive tracer that is removed from the blood by heart muscle cells can be used to indirectly assess blow flow to the heart.
 Technetium or thallium can be injected into a vein while a radioactive counter can be used to map out how the blood is distributed within heart muscle cells.
+This test may also be combined with an exercise test.

 Cardiac computerized tomography (CT)